JacksonBurns/astartes/paper.md

 Machine Learning (ML) has become an increasingly popular tool to accelerate traditional workflows.
 Critical to the use of ML is the process of splitting datasets into training, validation, and testing subsets that are used to develop and evaluate models.
 Common practice in the literature is to assign these subsets randomly.
-Although this approach is fast and efficient, it only measures a model's capacity to interpolate, which is unrealistic in certain applications and can result in overly optimistic performance on the test set.
+Although this approach is fast and efficient, it only measures a model's capacity to interpolate.
+Testing errors from random splits may be overly optimistic if given new data that is dissimilar to the scope of the training set; thus, there is a growing need to easily measure performance for extrapolation tasks.
 To address this issue, we report `astartes`, an open-source Python package that implements many existing similarity- and distance-based algorithms to partition data into more challenging splits that can better assess out-of-sample performance.
 This publication focuses on use-cases within cheminformatics.
 However, `astartes` operates on arbitrary vector inputs, so its principals and workflow are generalizable to other ML domains as well.